 8 What kind of maintenance is likely to be granted by the court?
 How is the amount of maintenance calculated?
 Can the court's decision be revised, if living costs or family circumstances change?
 If yes, how (e.g. by means of an automatic indexation system)?

 As a rule, maintenance is set as monthly monetary payments, except where there is an agreement or legal provision to the contrary or where there are reasons to justify exceptional measures.
-If, for example, the person required to pay maintenance shows that he or she cannot pay it as an allowance but only in the form of his or her house and company, this may exceptionally be ordered.
+If, for example, the person required to pay maintenance shows that they cannot pay it as an allowance but only in the form of their house and company, this may exceptionally be ordered.

 Calculation of maintenance

-Maintenance will be proportional to the means of the maintenance debtor and the needs of the maintenance creditor.
-In setting maintenance, the possibility of the maintenance creditor supporting himself or herself will also be examined.
+Maintenance must be proportional to the means of the maintenance debtor and the needs of the maintenance creditor.
+In setting maintenance, the possibility of the maintenance creditor supporting themselves is also examined.

 The needs of the maintenance creditor depend on whether they are children, adult children continuing their training or education, or simply adults.
-These were already mentioned in the reply to the question 'What do the concepts ‘maintenance’ and ‘maintenance obligation’ mean in practical terms?
-Which persons have to pay a maintenance allowance to another person?’
+These have already been mentioned in the reply to question 1.

 With regard to the maintenance debtor’s means that must be considered, it is important to note the specific criteria to be taken into account, depending on whether the maintenance is being set for children or former spouses.